kashvo/drishti-identity-trust/README.md

 ## Key Features

 **🔍 Continuous Session Monitoring**
 Identity verified throughout the entire session — not just at login.
+Every action is watched, every shift in behaviour is noticed.
 Aligned with the IMF's 2026 directive that banking must shift from single authentication to continuous identity verification.

 **🧠 Per-User Memory Profiles**
 Lightweight JSON profiles capture each user's behavioural baseline.
 A farmer in Gujarat and a professional in Mumbai are understood differently.
 The system learns — and never stops learning.